KarlosMoodios/Web-App-DevOps-Project/README.md

 ### Task 1 - Set up GitHub
 - Fork the repository, including all branches from https://github.com/maya-a-iuga/Web-App-DevOps-Project.
 - Carefully read the README file to familiarise with the web application.
-- Ensure the app works and inspect its functionality.
--
 ### Task 2 - Set up Azure
-- Contact support to receive login credentials for Microsoft Azure.
+- Contact AICore support to receive login credentials for Microsoft Azure.
+- Save the details in a file as these will be needed throughout the project.
 ## Milestone 2 - Version control
-### Task 1 - Clone the forked repistory
+### Task 1 - Clone the forked repository
 Use `git clone` to clone the repo from your repository on your gitHub account.
 - `git clone https://github.com/<username>/Web-App-DevOps-Project.git`
-### Task 2 - Create 'Issue' for the new column
+### Task 2 - Create an Issue for the new column
 - GitHub doesn't turn on issues by default.
 So navigate to the repository settings, in the general tab search for issues and check the box.
 - On the same bar where the project settings button was found there will be an issues button near the far left of the navigation bar.
 Select that to view issues and at the top right select the green button 'New issue'.
 - Create a new issue and assign it to the appropriate developer, tasking them to create a new column for the order tracking web application.
 The column will be for the creation of a delivery date within the order tracking web app.